Families can be messy.

 With that said, cutting ties isn’t really my thing, mainly because I’ve always been surrounded by people who are capable of having tough conversations without getting offended.
 But once I became a mother, the people around me were put under a microscope.
 All but one survived.

 The main reason for the sole casualty came down to family loyalty.
 This particular relative (on my father’s side) was at a party thrown by an aunt (on my mother’s side).
 I was videotaping my daughter, walking into a room where this relative was sitting at the kitchen table, boisterously talking smack about my parents to my grandmother, aunt and cousin.
 Due to an alcohol problem, this relative probably thought her story about how my parents were idiots would entertain everyone around her.
 But that was not the case.
 It was at that moment I decided that this person was not someone who belonged in my life.
 Seeing someone drunkenly turn on her own brother was a sight and an action that I didn’t ever want my children to endure.
 (Not to mention, her loud mouth and terrible words completely tarnished what could have been a cute video of my daughter.
-But because the video exists, denial is not an option for her.)
+And because the video exists, denial is not an option for her.)

 Being that Hallmark doesn’t make a “my-relative-is-a-disloyal-prick” card, there was no official goodbye.
 But that moment made me realize that sometimes, the healthiest thing to do is walk away…even from family.
 So I did, and I have no regrets.